 Abstract: Recently, it has become important to reduce the fuel consumption of automobile engines in order to reduce the amount of CO_2 emission.
-Reduced consumption can be achieved by reducing the idle speed.
+Reduced consumption can be achieved by reducing the idle rotation speed.
 However, the idling stability at low idle speeds tends to be worse than that at higher idle speeds.
 Thus, more accurate idle speed control is required.
-In the present paper, we propose an engine model-based feedforward idle control system.
+In the present paper, we propose an engine model-based feed-forward idle control system.
 The model-based control system is demonstrated to achieve better control results.
+In addition, aging and environmental changes (such as temperature reduction) vary with the torque required for driving in-vehicle equipments and cause a deterioration of control for maintaining the idle speed.
+Regarding this problem, a new learning control method is developed and applied to an actual vehicle to verify that controllability can be improved.

-Key-Words: Idle speed control, Engine model, Feedforward control, Electric throttle system, Model-based control
+Key-Words: Idle speed control, Engine model, Feed-forward control, Electric throttle system, Model-based control, Environmental changes, Learning control